Head of Product

 Sherlock tracks both activation rate and engagement score.
 You simply weigh key product events between a score of 1-10.
 For example, logging in might be worth one point, whereas adding additional users might be worth seven.

 Then, Sherlock does the rest.
-You get tons of great, easy-to-digest insights like:
+You get tons of great, easy-to-digest insights about the customer experience like:

 - Users ranked by their engagement levels: making it easy to identify top users in seconds.